jeremylynch83/drjeremylynch/master/features.md

 # Who should be screened for brain aneurysms? {features}
 ---
-description:  Who should and should not be screened for brain aneurysms, outlining the risk groups, reasons screening is not suitable for everyone, and how the screening process is carried out.
+description:Who should and should not be screened for brain aneurysms, outlining the risk groups, reasons screening is not suitable for everyone, and how the screening process is carried out.
 image: feature_screening.jpg
 tags: Aneurysm
 ---